Network Mgmt |

 I view Problem Management as an IT-specific instance of Risk Management and view its theroetical underpinnings in ways consonant with the following:

 My favorite methodology, with backing checklist, for managing an RCA comes from Advance7 and is described in detail in their Rapid Problem Resolution book and in various white papers.
+We categorize RCA efforts into flavors, depending on three influences: reproducibility, staff resources, and tool fit.

 I facilitate a hands-on workshop in which participants split into small groups and practice a simplified version of the RPR Methodology along with analysis skills, working through real-world RCAs.
+See the Seminars page on this site.

 What Takes Us Down?, published in the October 2012 ;login.
 My analysis of this data set suggests that timely Patching and proactive Testing can convert Unplanned incidents into Planned events, although I admit that the argument isn't compelling.